inktense/linea-k8s-stack/helm/charts/linea-stack/README.md

 EthStats provides a monitoring dashboard.
 It runs as a Deployment with:
 - LoadBalancer service for public access
 - WebSocket support for real-time updates

+### TX Sender

+TX Sender is a service that sends transactions to the blockchain at regular intervals.
+It runs as a Deployment with:
+- Configurable transaction interval and amount
+- Kubernetes Secrets for secure credential management
+- Environment variable configuration

+**Configuration:**
+- `interval`: Seconds between transactions (default: 1)
+- `amount`: Amount in wei to send (default: 10)
+- `rpc.service`: RPC service to connect to (default: besu)
+- `rpc.port`: RPC port (default: 8545)

+**Security:**
+- Uses Kubernetes Secrets for private keys and addresses (required for production)
+- Supports development mode with plain text values (NOT for production)

 ## Monitoring